-Students may seek an external review of the grievance or external independent resolution through the College's independent review mechanism for those matters unable to be addressed by the Overseas Student Ombudsman or the National Student Ombudsman or other agency (including the Tertiary Education Quality and Standards Agency (TEQSA)).
+Students may seek an external review of the grievance or external independent resolution through the College's independent review mechanism for those matters unable to be addressed by the Overseas Student Ombudsman or other agency (including the Tertiary Education Quality and Standards Agency (TEQSA)).
+These should be lodged no later than 10 working days of notification of the Stage 3 outcome.